-Chapter 1: Pricing and the economy acknowledges the importance of the alcohol industry, particularly in the Western Cape.
-The economic contribution is however dwarfed by the costs of alcohol-related harms, and that - along with the other social harms - necessitates a revised policy focus aimed at reducing alcohol-related harms.
+Chapter 1: Pricing and the Economy, acknowledges the importance of the alcohol industry, particularly in the Western Cape.
+The economic contribution is however dwarfed by the costs of alcohol-related harms and that - along with the other social harms - necessitates a revised policy focus aimed at reducing alcohol-related harms.
 To address demand drivers, the policy proposes lobbying for a national ban on alcohol advertising that is visible to any persons under the age of 18.
-On the provincial level, the WCG should prohibit advertising, marketing and promotion of alcohol products and companies at all events organised by the WCG.
+On the provincial level, in the event that a total ban is not achieved, the WCG should prohibit advertising, marketing and promotion of alcohol products and companies at all WCG public facilities and events organised by the WCG.
 Progressively increasing the coverage for alcohol-related harms interventions at all public health and social service facilities in the Western Cape as well as for community action engagement interventions is also put forward.
-To address supply drivers, the policy will seek a provincially determined framework that would set maximum limits for trading hours in line with the alcohol-related harms reduction approach, with provision for exceptions based on set criteria.
-Municipalities would still be able to influence trading hours through the licensing process.
-Reducing the availability of alcohol by regulating trading days and hours is put forward.
+To address supply drivers, the policy will seek a provincially determined framework that would set maximum limits for trading hours in line with the alcoholrelated harms reduction approach, with provision for exceptions based on set criteria.
+Municipalities would still retain the power of reducing trading hours within the framework.
+Reducing the availability of alcohol by regulating the density of outlets and regulating trading days and hours is put forward.
 Evaluating available studies or initiating a study to determine effective and cost-efficient disruption mechanisms that could be implemented to increase the real cost of taking legally produced alcohol into the illegal market is also recommended.
 Lobbying national government to increase the price of alcohol through increasing excise tax and/or introducing minimum unit pricing, to tighten definitions and regulations of ales and beer, to incentivise the reduction of the ethanol content and to implement a tracking system of liquor products are proposed.
 A provincial tax will also be considered due to the effectiveness of the tax mechanism.